alphaCoder-25/Neogcamp-Build-Logic-Questions/README.md

 # Neogcamp-Build-Logic-Questions
- Practises of Build logic questions of neogcamp.
+ Practicing the questions of  Build logic of neogcamp.